Aadv1k/deimos/docs/image-smoothing/gaussian-filter.md

 EXP^(-(x-MEAN)^2/2 * SIGMA ^2
 ```

-What this function is essentially doing is giving us some value which is contained within a "bell curve" this curve is determined by the  SIGMA and the MEAN.
-If this sounds too complicated, it's because it is, so let's jump into the code to see what's going on.&#x20;
+What this function is essentially doing is giving us some value which is contained within a "bell curve" ; this curve is determined by the  SIGMA and the MEAN.
+If this sounds too complicated, it's because it is, so let's jump into the code to see what's going on.

 ### Implementation